catalyst-cloud/catalystcloud-docs/source/load-balancer/overview.rst

   their state and divert traffic away from members that are not responding properly.
 Health monitors are associated with a pool.

-See this `glossary`_ for more information and terminology.

 *****************
 High availability